2024’s Top 10 Priciest Dog Breeds Revealed!

 The Azawakh, a new breed in 2019, is known for being one of the priciest.
 Originating from West Africa, they were primarily bred for hunting and share ancestry with hounds from the Middle East and South India.

 The Azawakh breed is not very common in North America, but it is becoming more popular since it was officially recognized by the AKC in early 2019.
 These dogs are skilled hunters and have a quick recovery from injuries.
-They also have very few hereditary conditions, with epilepsy and Wobbler being the only ones they may suffer from.
+They also have very few hereditary conditions, with epilepsy and Wobbler disease being the only ones they may suffer from.

 The Azawakh typically lives for about 12 to 15 years when given proper care and regular walks or runs.
 They prefer to exercise with their owner, which can help you stay fit as well!